 Use this link to see if your resource is covered by the Annual Academic Copyright License (requires login with Seminary credentials if off-campus).

-A collection of resources that address general and theological writing available to Austin Seminary students on the portal.
+A collection of resources that address general and theological writing available to Austin Seminary students.

 Purdue Online Writing Lab (Purdue University)